Skip to content

 Variants

-Both FramePack variants are based on HunyuanVideo model, but with different approach to video generation:
+Both FramePack variants are based on the HunyuanVideo model, but use different generation approaches:

 - Bi-directional model: default